Category | DevOps

 Understanding SLA vs SLO vs SLI is often confusing, yet these are the backbone of modern Site Reliability Engineering (SRE).
 Simply put: SLIs measure performance, SLOs set the target, and SLAs formalize commitments to customers.
 Error budgets act as a safety buffer, letting teams innovate while controlling risk.

-For example, a streaming platform may track video start-up time (SLI), aim to have 99.9% of streams start within 2 seconds (SLO), guarantee this uptime in a contract (SLA), and use the allowable downtime as an error budget for testing new features.
 This framework keeps services reliable, customer expectations clear, and engineering decisions grounded in data.
-This article will go through the difference between SLI vs SLO vs SLA, what is error budget is, how these 4 work together, and the best practices for the same.
+This article will go through the difference between SLI vs SLO (SLO full form: Service Level Objective) vs SLA, what error budget is, how these 4 work together, and the best practices for the same.
 Let’s dive in!

 A Service Level Indicator (SLI) is a measurable metric that reflects the health of a service.
 Unlike vague phrases like “the system is fast,” SLIs provide concrete, quantitative insights.